MayaGupta27/thesexyproject/README.md

 ## thesexyproject So Far
 - Created database to hold genetic information created ( see wiki for more info )
-- Created website frontend (WIP - see wiki for more info)
+- Created website front-end (WIP - see wiki for more info)
 - Creatd data visualizations

 ## Future Goals